ISS year-long mission: Selection

-NASA Twin Study
+NASA Twins Study

 Experiment

 Identical twins Mark Kelly and Scott Kelly were studied for changes in the health of a body in space compared to a body on Earth.
 A variety of mechanisms in the human body were analyzed, notably telomere length, body mass, eye and bone deformation, and immune response.
 Ten research teams are assembled to conduct an integrated research on the change on physiological, molecular and cognitive level after exposing to long-duration spaceflight.

 The study also required the astronauts to keep a journal, and investigated the psychological effects of living in a confined space for an extended length of time.
 Kornienko said of his experiences on Expedition 23/24: "The thing you miss there most of all is the Earth itself, I missed smells.
 I missed trees, I even dreamt of them.
 I even hallucinated.
 I thought I smelled a real fire and something being barbecued on it!
 I ended up putting pictures of trees on the walls to cheer up.
 You do miss the Earth there."
 Scott stated that he missed feeling changes in the weather while on the ISS.

 Results

 On 12 April 2019, NASA reported medical results, from the NASA Twins study, which demonstrated several surprising changes, including those related to alterations in DNA and cognition, when one twin was compared with the other.

-The study found:"significant changes in multiple data types were observed in association with the spaceflight period; the majority of these eventually returned to a preflight state within the time period of the study.
+The study found that "significant changes in multiple data types were observed in association with the spaceflight period; the majority of these eventually returned to a preflight state within the time period of the study.
 These included changes in telomere length, gene regulation measured in both epigenetic and transcriptional data, gut microbiome composition, body weight, carotid artery dimensions, subfoveal choroidal thickness and peripapillary total retinal thickness, and serum metabolites.
 In addition, some factors were significantly affected by the stress of returning to Earth, including inflammation cytokines and immune response gene networks, as well as cognitive performance.
 For a few measures, persistent changes were observed even after 6 months on Earth, including some genes' expression levels, increased DNA damage from chromosomal inversions, increased numbers of short telomeres, and attenuated cognitive function."